 - The Shadow Queen is nothing less than pure evil.
 In the prologue, she destroys an entire city by sinking into the ground.
 She later goes on to create three dragons and use the Pit of 100 Trials as a torture chamber to those who would oppose her.
 If it weren't for the four heroes, she would have probably gone on to conquer the entire world.
 And when she's finally defeated, she curses the four heroes by locking them into chests.
 You later have to go through her palace, which gets more and more disturbing the longer you go through it.
 And then Grodus releases her, unaware of just how horrible she is...

 - The Happy Lucky Lottery is, for the most part, a very fun and bright interpretation of the lottery run by a big, enthusiastic Bob-omb named Lucky.
 It also happens to run based on the console's clock.
 Try to exploit it or accidentally change the time in some way, and Lucky will look frustrated when you load the game.
 Talk to him, and he'll reveal that there were shenanigans with the lottery and ask if Mario/the player was responsible.
-If you say yes, then Lucky will go absolutely crazy, repeating the same phrases over and over before shutting the game down.
+If you say yes, then Lucky will go absolutely crazy, repeating the same phrases over and over before in manic distress as he comes very close to exploding in your face before he shuts the game down.
 Or at least, so it seems.
 In reality, he'll charge you 500 coins for a new ticket and warn you not to do it again.

 - World 4-3, The Enigmansion.
-While it later gets quirky and relaxed, when you first enter the house, it's COMPLETELY SILENT.
+While it later gets quirky and relaxed, when you first enter the house, it's completely silent.
 Nothing is heard, absolutely nothing...
-Well, all except for that creepy sound that sounds like screaming.

 - The remix of the original Ghost House theme.
 The saxophones and xylophones/music boxes just make it sound that much more worse, and it only plays when you first talk to the Toad steward and when you talk to him again while hunting for Boos.